crystallabs/event_handler/README.md

 c.on ClickedEvent, handler
 ```

-As using an existing function:
+Or using an existing function:

 ```crystal
 my = MyClass.new